 Driving Safety Course

-If you are charged with a traffic offense under the Subtitle C, you may ask the Court, on or before the appearance date to take a driving safety course.
-If you were operating a motorcycle and request to take a driving safety course, you must take a motorcycle operator's training course.
-Request for a Safety Driving course must be made prior to signing or taking a course.
+If you are charged with a traffic offense under the Subtitle C of the Texas transportation Code, you may request permission to take a driving safety course.
+Request for a Safety Driving course must be made prior to initial hearing date and before taking a course.
 At the time of the request, you must do the following:

 - Present valid Texas Driver's License (CDL holders are not eligible for Defensive Driving);